kaloyan-marinov/react-redux-tutorial/README.md

 The store we created earlier has a built-in function called `dispatch`.
 Call it with an action, and Redux will call your reducer with that action (and then replace the state with whatever your reducer returned).

 Every call to `dispatch` results in a call to your reducer!

+# All These Rules

+---

+Redux is built on the idea of immutability... with some simple rules.

+- State is read-only, and actions are the only way to modify it.
+- Changes happen one way, and one way only: dispatch(action) -> reducer -> new state.
+- The reducer function must be “pure” – it cannot modify its arguments, and it can’t have side effects.